Responding to Derogatory Speech with More Speech

 - Report the graffiti/vandalism to the UT Police Department by calling 512-471-4441.

 - Notify the Campus Climate Response Team of the graffiti/vandalism so that it can be documented and follow up can take place.
 Please share any documentation you have recorded of the graffiti.
-Reports may be made to the CCRT online form or by calling the Office of the Dean of Students (UT Austin students) at 512-471-5017 or Office of Institutional Equity (UT Austin employees, visitors and contractors) at 512-471-1849.
+Reports may be made to the CCRT online form or by calling the Office of the Dean of Students (UT Austin students) at 512-471-5017 or Office for Inclusion and Equity (UT Austin employees, visitors and contractors) at 512-471-1849.

 - The Campus Climate Response Team will maintain open communication with the UT Police Department and building managers on campus regarding graffiti/vandalism.